schollz/supertonic/README.md

 https://vimeo.com/557258118

-the introspective drum machine looks into itself, and its own self-examination produces the rhythm.
+the introspective drum machine looks into itself and produces rhythm from its own self-examination.

 ### introspection